peace195/peace195.github.io/_posts/2017-08-01-late-fusion-score.md

 ---
 title: Some late fusion techniques based on the score of observations
 ---
+"Many heads are better than one".
+This is how fusion works.
+There are early fusion, middle fusion and late fusion techniques.
+In this post, I focused to  some late fusion techniques based on the score of observations.

 ## Late fusion techniques

 ### Transformation-based approaches